 Christopher A. Gomez has experience in a wide range of legal matters – from representing plaintiffs and defendants, practicing in state and federal courts, and litigating matters from personal injury to mass torts to whistleblower litigation.
 And he has had success every step of the way.

-Gomez, a partner at the firm, teamed with attorneys from Cleveland and Pensacola in winning a $20 million Philadelphia jury verdict against Johnson & Johnson for injuries suffered by a New Jersey woman implanted with a vaginal mesh device.
-The award — $2.5 million in compensatory and $17.5 million in punitive damages – followed a three-week trial in April 2017 in which Gomez cross-examined a key liability and causation expert. (read stories)
+In another case, Gomez, a partner at Kline & Specter, teamed with attorneys from Cleveland and Pensacola in winning a $20 million Philadelphia jury verdict against J&J for injuries suffered by a New Jersey woman implanted with a vaginal mesh device.
+The award — $2.5 million in compensatory and $17.5 million in punitive damages – followed a three-week trial in which Gomez cross-examined a key liability and causation expert. (read stories)

 Prior to joining Kline & Specter, Gomez worked at Sheller, PC, which pioneered Risperdal cases against Janssen, a Johnson & Johnson subsidiary.
 He was Sheller’s leader of case management, electronic discovery and litigation strategy.
 He also conducted pre-trial discovery and depositions.

 An experienced trial lawyer, Gomez has represented clients in cases involving defective medical devices and general product liability claims, representing both individual clients and working on class action litigation.
 He has represented both plaintiffs and defendants including corporations, giving him broad perspective on litigation involving medical malpractice and other personal injury cases as well as mass torts.
 His work earned him recognition by the independent review group Pennsylvania Super Lawyers for 2013-2020.
 Gomez also was named to Best Lawyers in America for 2020.

 Before working at the Sheller firm, Gomez worked at The Miller Firm on mass tort pharmaceutical litigation, handling discovery and settlement negotiations involving a litany of other problematic drugs, among them Vioxx, Bextra, Zyprexa, Avandia and the diet drug Fen-Phen.
 He managed a client base of more than 5,000 at the firm, which has offices in Pennsylvania and Virginia.
 Gomez is licensed to practice in both states.